Seadrum/House of Sun

-Seadrum/House of Sun is an album by Boredoms, released in 2004 by Warner Music Japan and in 2005 on Vice Records in the United States.
-It consists of two 20-minute tracks, with the tribal drumming now generally equated with modern-day Boredoms and elements of drone music, trance music, and techno.
+Seadrum/House of Sun is an album by Boredoms, released in 2004 by Warner Music Japan, and in 2005 on Vice Records in the United States.
+It consists of two 20-minute tracks, Seadrum and House of Sun, with the tribal drumming now generally equated with modern-day Boredoms and elements of drone music, trance music, techno, psychedelica, and Indian classical music.

 Parts of the album were pieced together from previously recorded material, some of which included guitarist Yamamoto, who was no longer in the band.
 As its name implies, parts of the album were recorded by the ocean, and some audio was recorded directly underwater.

 First Japanese editions came with a bronze-tinted booklet sheet with no rear card.
 Second editions came in an opaque blue jewel case.
 The US reissue copies the design from the second Japanese edition.